openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 74: Motor moving up/down time

-Shutter motor moving time of complete opening or complete closing This parameter defines Shutter motor moving time of complete opening or complete closing.
-Available configuration parameters (data type is 2 Byte DEC):
+Shutter motor moving time of complete opening or complete closing

-  *  default value 0
-  *  0 - moving time disabled (working with limit switches)
-  *  1 - 32767 = 0,1seconds - 3276,7seconds.
-After that time motor is stopped (relay goes to off state)

-NOTE: Important is that the reference position to manually set moving time is always Shutter lower position!

-Set parameter 74 to 0 and move the Shutter (using up/down push buttons or main controller UI) to the lowest desired position.
+<p&gtThis parameter defines Shutter motor moving time of complete opening or complete closing.
+Available configuration parameters (data type is 2 Byte DEC):</p&gt <ul&gt<li&gt default value 0</li&gt <li&gt 0 - moving time disabled (working with limit switches)</li&gt <li&gt 1 - 32767 = 0,1seconds - 3276,7seconds.
+After that time motor is stopped (relay goes to off state)</li&gt </ul&gt<p&gtNOTE: Important is that the reference position to manually set moving time is always Shutter lower position!</p&gt <p&gtSet parameter 74 to 0 and move the Shutter (using up/down push buttons or main controller UI) to the lowest desired position.
 On this Shutter position, set parameter 74 to time for complete opening or complete closing.
-At this point Shutter can be moved up (open) for set time, but can't be moved down because this position is already set as lower Shutter position.

-To change Shutter lower position below already set (manual recalibration), parameter 74 must be set to 0 and repeat the procedure described above.

-In case Shutter has limit switches, but anyhow you would like to limit opening/closing position by time, you can still do it.
+At this point Shutter can be moved up (open) for set time, but can't be moved down because this position is already set as lower Shutter position.</p&gt <p&gtTo change Shutter lower position below already set (manual recalibration), parameter 74 must be set to 0 and repeat the procedure described above.</p&gt <p&gtIn case Shutter has limit switches, but anyhow you would like to limit opening/closing position by time, you can still do it.
 In case you put time that is longer that opening/closing real time limited by limit switches, Shutter will stop at limit switch, but the module relay will switch off after define time, not by Shutter limit switch.
 Take in consideration that in this condition, the positioning with slider through UI will not show correct Shutter position.
-NOTE that is not recommended using this for slates operation since its positioning can be compromised during time.
+NOTE that is not recommended using this for slates operation since its positioning can be compromised during time.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```0```.